tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/最佳实践/构建 Tencent SGX 机密计算环境_intl_en.md

 <dx-alert infotype="explain" title="">
 This document uses an instance on the TencentOS Server 3.1 (TK4) as an example.
-The steps vary by OS version; therefore, proceed based on your actual conditions.
 </dx-alert>